-Patients with psoriasis should ensure they are well informed about their skin condition and its treatment.
-There are benefits from not smoking, avoiding excessive alcohol and maintaining optimal weight.
+Patients with psoriasis should be well-informed about their skin condition and its treatment.
+Recommendations include:

 Mild psoriasis is generally treated with topical agents alone.
-Which treatment is selected may depend on body site, extent and severity of psoriasis.
+The selected treatment depends on the body site and the extent and severity of psoriasis, and may include:

 Moderate to severe psoriasis warrants treatment with a systemic agent and/or phototherapy.
 The most common treatments are:

 Systemic corticosteroids are best avoided due to the risk of severe withdrawal flare of psoriasis and adverse effects.

 Biologic or biological therapy is reserved for severe psoriasis and psoriatic arthritis that have failed to respond to conventional systemic therapy.
 The use of biologics has increased with the development of novel therapies targeting key inflammatory pathways such as TNF-alpha and IL-17.